Salary/Degree Guides

 Sociology degree programs at the bachelor’s, master’s, and Ph.D. levels prepare graduates for future careers in academics, social services, and research.
 Bachelors-level graduates regularly obtain foundational knowledge of sociological theories and research methodologies.

 Aside from the general education coursework, courses in a sociology program include conflict theory, social stratification, and statistics for sociological research.
 Program specializations involve gender studies, immigration, urban sociology, and others.
-Several programs have an internship that provides students with research experience as they work with various populations.

 Online vs. Traditional Humanities Degrees